Rats’ teeth are designed for gnawing. Rats gnaw relentlessly to keep their teeth filed and prevent them from growing out of proportion.

 What Are Rat’s Teeth Made Of?

 The outer parts of a rat’s teeth are enamel, while the inner section is soft dentine.
-As a rat gnaws, the incisors on their top and bottom jaws grind against each other.
+The incisors on their top and bottom jaws grind against each other as the rat gnaws.

-This causes the dentine to wear away faster than the enamel.
-That is what gives rat incisors their characteristically curved appearance, despite not being curved.
+This causes the dentine to wear away faster than the enamel, giving rat incisors their characteristically curved appearance despite not being curved.

 Why Are Rats’ Teeth So Strong?

-While rat teeth are small in size, they’re very tough.
-They’re capable of chewing through some of the hardest materials, including wood, metals, and certain types of concrete.
+While rat teeth are small in size, they’re tough.
+They can chew through some of the hardest materials, including wood, metals, and certain types of concrete.

-The Mohs scale ranks rat teeth higher than human teeth in terms of toughness.
+The Mohs scale ranks rat teeth higher than human teeth in toughness.

 While human teeth rank 5.0 on this scale, rat teeth are ranked at 5.5.
 This explains why rats can cause so much damage to property with their relentless gnawing once they get inside your home.